The School Years

 I know this sounds familiar, but the hidden message in this conversation is that your child is saying: "School is my time and what I do there is personal".
 It can be their private space and business.

-As long as they are happy in themselves you need not grill them about it too much !
-Of course it is important to observe for signs of trouble at school, which children are often just as likely to keep to themselves.
 Being involved with your child's school is an important part of remaining connected to their school life and schools are usually happy to have parental involvement !
 Indeed many small, independent schools could not function without it's parents commitment.

 The school your child goes to should be a subject that you give a lot of consideration to, it will shape and mould them, just as their first six years of life fully in your care has done.
 Please visit my Education page for my thoughts on this topic.